-The Plan covers services and supplies listed when medically necessary for diagnosis and/or treatment of a medical condition.
+The Plan covers services and supplies listed when medically necessary for diagnosis and/or treatment of a medical condition, as well as certain preventive services.
 Payment of covered expenses is always limited to the maximum plan allowance.
 Some benefits have day or dollar limits, which are noted in the "Details" column in the Schedule of Benefits (section 2.2).